julianofirme/whats-the-ip/README.md

 # Whats the IP

-App to lookup the ip or the servernames of sites
+App to lookup the ip or the servernames of sites.

 ## Installing